badfun/new-user-service/README.md

 ```sh
 git remote add origin
 ```
 2. Push the local repo to CodeCommit.
-The new code will trigger the pipeline and it will create all the resources defined in template.yaml
+The new code will trigger the pipeline and it will package and create all the resources defined in template.yaml

 ```sh
 git push origin master
 ```

+The pipeline will run through build, test and deploy to staging stages.
 After the pipeline has run there will be a new Cognito user pool created.
 There is no front-end included in this service so testing has to be done with scripts or a proprietary front-end.

+There is a manual approval stage before changes are deployed to production.
+This can be accessed in the CodePipeline console.

 ## Notes
 * This project has borrowed heavily from https://github.com/aws-samples/aws-serverless-app-sam-cdk/ .
 Take a look at that repository for more information.